katetem/openshift-community-cartridge-gitbucket/README.md

 1.
-   Create a free OpenShift Account by clickin [here](https://www.openshift.com/app/account/new) 2.
+   Create a free OpenShift Account by clickin [here](https://www.openshift.com/app/account/new)

+2.
-   After signing up, you should go to the application console, and select "Add Application..."
+   After signing up, you should go to the application console, and select "Add Application...".

 3.
-   In the application creation wizard, drag your browser to the bottom, and click on "Do-It-Yourself 0.1" 4.
+   In the application creation wizard, drag your browser to the bottom, and click on "Do-It-Yourself 0.1".

+4.
    You should only change the field "Source Code" to "https://github.com/katetem/openshift-community-cartridge-gitbucket" and        branch name should be "master", everything else should be customized by you.

 5.
    After all, click on "Create Application", and you will have a free Git hosting, in only or less than 60 seconds.